-Register for our upcoming webinar Wednesday July 15 at 1pm EST. Dr. Shelley Golden and Derek Carr, JD will discuss the effects of minimum floor price laws on tobacco use among adults.
+In this webinar on July 15, 2020 Dr. Shelley Golden and Derek Carr, JD discussed the effects of minimum floor price laws on tobacco use among adults.
 Learn how coalitions can add minimum floor price laws to their policy change arsenal.

 CADCA along with its Geographic Health Equity Alliance and in partnership with Counter Tools presents the next installment of the webinar series, “Conversations: Putting Research Into Action”, on alternative pricing strategies for tobacco products.
 This month’s conversation will be with Dr. Shelley Golden and Derek Carr, JD, who will present the findings of their recent article, “Simulating the Impact of a Cigarette Minimum Floor Price Law on Adult Smoking Prevalence in California”, published in Nicotine & Tobacco Research in 2020.
 They will discuss the effects of minimum floor price laws on tobacco use among adults and how coalitions can add minimum floor price laws to their policy change arsenal.